sandeeppatel94/todo-list/README.md

 # TODO LIST
-Here you add your todo and complete him after complete you can delete exixting todo.
+Here you add your task and complete him after complete your task you can delete exixting todo.